INTRODUCTION

 - "If you touch Susanna, I'll break your head open."

 The Nameless One picked up a stone and threw it at Olrid.
-The stone tore some skin off his cheek and a red trickle flowed down the face and neck of the curator of the museum.
+The stone tore some skin off his cheek and a red trickle flowed down the curator of the museum's face and neck.

-- "Blood," he said hoarsely, looking at the red fingers he had wiped his cheek with, and his gray face immediately turned pale.
+- "Blood," he said hoarsely, looking at the red fingers that he wiped his cheek with, and his gray face immediately turned pale.

 - "Stop," Evert cried; there was such authority in the mad scientist's voice that No. 369 turned around and hesitated. - "This woman will become a mother, and her children will create a new world on the ruins of the old..."